 The difference between mining this information for preparatory information prior to operations or airstrikes and using it in real-time is not as distant as you might think.

 It is also likely that non-conventional or hybrid enemies will use social media as a command and control tool in addition to information operations.
 We might look at these means in the traditional sense of ‘warfare’ denying the enemy the means to exploit them but we should step back and realise there are many benefits of exploiting our enemies exploitation of the internet and social media and reconnaissance is one of them.

 I am not advocating a dismounted reconnaissance team whipping out their laptop and start surfing Facebook but the means of collating geographically relevant and useful data, converting that into useful intelligence and rapidly disseminating it in an easy to use format must be central to the reconnaissance effort.

 This snaps into the wider intelligence fusion and dissemination subject we looked at when discussing DABINETT.

 After the cancellation of the Soothsayer project the state of Electronic Support Measures is uncertain, most effort recently has been directed to the counter IED effort.
 It remains a fundamental part of the reconnaissance mix.

-Beyond the conventional direct finding and classification of emitters that might be carried out by any number of ground and aerial platforms the short range of WiFi and mobile networks means the collection antenna must be in relatively close contact if aerial collection is not an option.
+Beyond the conventional direct finding and classification of emitters that might be carried out by any number of ground and aerial platforms, the short-range of WiFi and mobile networks means the collection antenna must be in relatively close contact if the aerial collection is not an option.
 Tapping into physical network transmission cables might also yield useful information.